 daughter, Tamera Mankini and Frances Eldene Wolski)

 Above from left to right are Bill Cody, an unidentified man, Wally Wales, and Jay Wilsey (Buffalo Bill, Jr.) is kneeling.
 This was probably taken sometime in the mid 1920s during a Pathé Company/Pathé Exchange exhibitor/distributor get-together.
 The back of this still has a notation of "Jean Brainerd Okla City" which may be the unidentified man.
-Wilsey's early silents for Lester F. Scott, Jr.'s Action Pictures were distributed by Weiss Brothers - Artclass and beginning in 1926, Pathé Exchange handled the westerns.
+Wilsey's early silents for Lester F. Scott, Jr.'s Action Pictures were distributed by Weiss Brothers - Artclass, then Associated Exhibitors, and beginning about 1926, Pathé Exchange handled the westerns.
 In addition to Wilsey, Wally Wales was also starring in a series for Scott and Action Pictures.
 Circa 1927, Bill Cody also did a few silents for Pathe.
 There's a few more photos of Wilsey, Cody and Wales from this Pathe meeting in the Old Corral section on Buffalo Bill, Jr.

 Following the Goldburg series, Cody made two pictures for Pat Powers' Associated Exhibitors, THE GALLOPING COWBOY, and KING OF THE SADDLE, released in 1926.
 That same year, he made ARIZONA WHIRLWIND for Myron Selznick through Pathe Pictures before forming his own production company.
 Probably the best of this series was BORN TO BATTLE (1927), with Cody doing some nice stunt riding and work with the bullwhip.